Portuguese judge lets 1.25 million euro fraud case lapse

 This time it was a judge who “inadvertently” ignored the law that did not allow a new appeal for the convicted defendant in a case that was about to be “extinguished” because, not surprisingly, that is exactly what happened.

-The multi-million euro fraud case involving the sale of works of art was extinguished as if it had never happened, and the fraudster could continue to live his life in complete peace of mind and with full legal protection, as usual in Portugal, calmly enjoying the money he stole from his forsaken victims.
+The multi-million euro fraud case involving the sale of works of art was extinguished as if it had never happened, and the fraudster was able to continue living his life in complete peace of mind and with full legal protection, as is customary in Portugal, calmly enjoying the money he stole from his forsaken victims.

 It should be noted that this process took over 20 years in the courts!
-Yes, you read that right, more than 20 years!
+Yes, you read that right, over 20 years!
 Enough to raise a child.
 Total insanity!

-This is just another example of the countless cases of the Portuguese justice system’s way of “dealing” with criminals that happen every single day.
+This is just another example of the countless cases of how the Portuguese justice system “deals” with criminals which happen every day.
 This is not the exception, THIS IS THE RULE!

-Portuguese justice is not justice, it is mostly just a gang of criminals in collusion with other criminals exercising dictatorial power over the Portuguese people, but who don’t care.
+Portuguese justice is not justice, it is mostly just a gang of criminals in collusion with other criminals exercising dictatorial power over the Portuguese people, but they don’t care.

 The following article is a translation (mostly MT).
 You can find the link to the original website at the end of it.